nehal-panchal/JavaSolvedExample/README.md

             3 - If  is even and in the inclusive range of  to , print Weird 4 - If  is even and greater than , print Not Weird

+# Que 6 -   Write a Java program to get a number from the user and print whether it is positive or negative

+# Que 7 -   Write a Java program to input week number(1-7) and print day of week name using switch case.

+# Que 8 -   Write a Java program that takes a year from the user and print whether that year is a leap year or not.

+# Que 9 -   Write a program that reads a set of integers, and then prints the sum of the even and odd integers

+# Que 10 -  Write a program to find the factorial of any number entered by the use

+# Que 11 -  Write a program to print the multiplication table of a number N, entered by the user.

+# Que 12 -